firezone/firezone/docs/docs/authenticate/google.md

 ---
 ---

+Deprecated
+{: .label .label-red }
+Previously, Firezone used preconfigured Oauth2 providers.
+We've moved to OIDC authentication which allows for any OpenID Connect provider (Google, Okta, Dex) to be used for authetication.

 Firezone supports Single Sign-On (SSO) through Google Workspace and Cloud Identity.
 After successfully configuring SSO with Firezone, users will be prompted to sign in with their Google credentials in the Firezone portal to authenticate VPN